A Professional Obligation

 Alberta teachers have a professional and legal obligation to attend conventions.
-Section 97(1)(d) of the School Act includes in its definition of “teaching day” the two days per year on which teachers attend the convention “authorized by the Alberta Teachers’ Association.”
+Section 205(1)(d) of the Education Act includes in its definition of “teaching day” the two days per year on which teachers attend the convention “authorized by the Alberta Teachers’ Association.”
 Teachers receive pay for their attendance at teachers’ convention if they normally work on those days and/or if their employer requires them to attend for a period that exceeds their normal work obligations.

-School boards have the right to deduct pay from teachers absent from convention without legitimate reason and, in fact, have done so.
+School divisions have the right to deduct pay from teachers absent from convention without legitimate reason and, in fact, have done so.
 A charge of unprofessional conduct under the Teaching Profession Act and ATA discipline bylaws may be lodged against a teacher who fails to attend the teachers’ convention and who has not obtained permission under ATA bylaws to attend an alternate professional development activity.
 The ATA’s Professional Conduct Committee has returned verdicts of guilty in several such cases.
 Regular school board administration of collective agreement leave provisions, such as sick leave, applies.

 Request for Alternate PD Activities